-In the Old Town is Cabaret Voltaire, the birthplace of dadaism, an art movement that rose in protest of WWI.
-In 1916, a collection of artists, writers and other free-thinkers staged performances in the cabaret, skewering the status quo and shocking the world.
+In the Old Town is Cabaret Voltaire, the birthplace of dadaism, an art movement that rose in protest of World War I. In 1916, a collection of artists, writers and other free-thinkers staged performances in the cabaret, skewering the status quo and shocking the world.
 Switzerland, given its neutrality, was a logical petri dish for such new ideas.

 At a Saturday morning farmers’ market I bought a picnic lunch—local Gruyère cheese, an apple, and a roll.
 I ate at Lindenhof, an overlook of the river and the Old Town.
 It was once the site of a Roman castle.

 Given its small size, challenging terrain and landlocked position, how did Switzerland manage to achieve such stable prosperity?
 Much of its financial success can be attributed to its stance on neutrality, which has: